beeva-arturomartinez/beeva-best-practices/qa_testing/code_design/README.md

 ![alt text](static/AMDD.gif "The Agile SDLC")

+If you want more information you can read the book **Disciplined Agile Delivery** by Scott W. Ambler and Mark Lines.

 ### TDD
 Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum